isabella232/dotnet-smsnotifications/readme.md

     }
 ```

-I wanted to show this in a dashboard like page so a ViewModel is also needed
+I wanted to show this in a dashboard style layout, so a ViewModel was also needed.

 *DashboardModel.cs*
 ```